 1. Tell HMRC

-Using the correspondence details in this letter, write back to HMRC notifying them that the company will be dormant until further notice.
+Using the correspondence details provided in this letter, write back to HMRC to notify them that the company will be dormant until further notice.

 2. File a confirmation statement on an annual basis